zweatshirt/RedditSentimentAnalysisProject/README.md

 This is a program to download the HTML pages of multiple URLs pointing to Reddit posts.
 Each URL is read from a file that the user of the program provides a path to.

-The raw HTML of each URL is then put into separate files, then from there each file is cleaned of the HTML to extract the comments from the subreddit.
+The raw HTML of each URL is then put into separate files.

+From there the HTML to extract the comments from the subreddit.

-Once each file is cleaned, these comments are then stored cleanly into yet more files which are unique to each Reddit post.
+Once each all the html is cleaned, the comments from each url are scrubbed from the html then stored cleanly into yet more files which are unique to each Reddit post.

 Next, the comments files are scanned and sentiment analysis is performed on each comment.